windup/rhamt-vscode-extension/README.md

 ![Eclipse Che Plugin](resources/rhamt_che_installation.png)

-Additionally, to add this Che plugin to the worksace, open Che, navigate to the Plugins view, and search for the `Application Migration Migration and Modernization using RHAMT` plugin.
+Alternatively, to add this Che plugin to the worksace, open Che, navigate to the Plugins view, and search for the `Application Migration Migration and Modernization using RHAMT` plugin.

 ![Eclipse Che Plugin](resources/rhamt_che_installation_view.png)